vigneshsundararajan/vigneshsundararajan/README.md

 ### Hello!
 I'm Vignesh 👋🏽

 I'm a Graduate Student at <a href="https://engineering.purdue.edu/AAE">Purdue University</a> studying Aeronautics and Astronautics.
-My degree focus is Systems Engineering, with a minor in AI and Computer Vision.
+My degree focus is Aerospace Systems, with a minor in AI and Computer Vision.

 ---